Featured image: Red lipstick has been associated with sexual arousal.

 Self-worth is an ingredient we yearn for in order to be fulfilled and content with ourselves.
 We could derive it from anything.
 Why appearance?
 Why would we choose to value something we’re victims of?

-While the debate of free will rambles on in the realms of philosophy and psychology right here, right now, I’d argue that it doesn’t matter what we value as long as we believe it was organically our choice to value it and as long as we are happy with how we think we’re perceived.
-We could ultimately have no control over anything, no free will—nothing—it doesn’t matter: we only need a sense of control and freedom to enact what we think are our preferences to feel empowered.
+While the debate of free will rambles on in the realms of philosophy and psychology right here, right now, I’d argue that it doesn’t matter what we value as long as we believe it was organically our choice to value it and as long as we are happy with how we think we’re perceived: that is, we’re autonomous in our decision-making We could ultimately have no control over anything, no free will—nothing—but it doesn’t matter: we only need a sense of control and freedom to enact what we think are our preferences to feel empowered.

-Contend all you want that you’re a free agent, an entirely-autonomous entity, who is independent and fearless of society’s glare and who wants to look good only for themselves.
+Contend all you want that you’re a free agent—an autonomous entity—who is independent and fearless of society’s glare and who wants to look good only for themselves.
 But you’d be forced to explain why you choose to masquerade ideal versions of yourself and express subtle sexual signals on a daily basis.
 That would be a difficult task.

 It’s difficult to believe that society doesn’t bear negative consequences from asking its participants to strive to reach the unattainable.
 Stratospheric beauty standards and pure ideals are imposed on us all of the time—constant reminders of how we’re ‘supposed’ to look, showcases of what we should to do for our expectant onlookers (even strangers).